Characteristics of wood mulch and other products used when landscaping garden beds

 Dyed mulches can stain a concrete driveway so plan your dyed mulch deliveries accordingly.

 Dyed mulches are more expensive but hold their color longer than natural mulches.
 Some consumers are concerned about the source of the “waste wood” (shredded pallets?) used in some dyed mulches on the market.
 Remember, the dye can stain things and the color can wash-off (especially the chunkier mulches), so try to work with dyed mulches in periods of dry weather.

 Landscaping products purchased in bulk are typically sold by volume or weight.
 Mulch products are sold by the cubic foot or cubic yard, so how much is in one cubic yard?

-1 cubic yard contains 27 cubic feet (in volume).
+1 cubic yard contains 27 cubic feet or 0.76 cubic meters.

 Soil and stone are usually sold by the ton

 1 ton = 2,000 pounds (lbs.) or 907 kilograms.
 Soil volume vs. weight: 1 cubic yard of soil is approximately equal to 1 ton, depending on the moisture content and the particular type of soil.